groupdocs/reference.groupdocs.com/content/sites/groupdocs/editor/english/net/groupdocs.editor/editabledocument/getbodycontent/_index.md

 ## GetBodyContent(string) {#getbodycontent_1}

-Returns a body of the HTML document (content between opening and closing BODY tags without these tags) as a string, where links to the external resources contain specified prefix.
+Returns a body of the HTML document (inner content between opening and closing BODY tags without these tags) as a string, where links to the external resources contain specified prefix.

 ```csharp
 public string GetBodyContent(string externalImagesPrefix)